fanatiicx/fanatiicx/README.md

 - 👀 I’m interested in gaining **technical writing** experience and being more involved with open-source projects.
 - 🌱 I’m currently sketching landscapes (hobby).
-- 💻 Would like to learn more Hugo and Jekyll.
+- 💻 Learning more about Jekyll and Hugo.
 - 🎬 Favorite movies include *There Will Be Blood* and many others.
 - 📚 Favorite fiction authors include Poe and J.G.
 Ballard 🧡